 Khiva, with its stunning ancient architecture and rich history, is a gem in Uzbekistan's oasis.
 This itinerary will guide you through the enchanting city, from exploring its historic medressas to enjoying local delicacies.
 You'll discover why Khiva is often considered one of the highlight destinations along the Silk Road, allowing you to experience both its grandeur and charm in just three days.
+If you're planning a broader Uzbekistan trip in 2026, consider combining this with our 3-day Bukhara itinerary for a complete Silk Road experience.

 Key Takeaways

-• Day 1: Explore the UNESCO World Heritage site, Itchan Kala, visiting the Kalta Minor Minaret, the Kunya-Ark Fortress, and the beautiful Tash Khauli Palace.
+- Day 1: Explore the UNESCO World Heritage site, Itchan Kala, visiting the Kalta Minor Minaret, the Kunya-Ark Fortress, and the beautiful Tash Khauli Palace.

-• Day 2: Delve into Khiva’s culture with a visit to the Muhammad Amin Khan Medressa, followed by a culinary experience at a traditional Uzbek restaurant.
+- Day 2: Delve into Khiva's culture with a visit to the Muhammad Amin Khan Medressa, followed by a culinary experience at a traditional Uzbek restaurant.

-• Day 3: Take a day trip to see ancient fortresses like Ayaz Kala and the ruins at Toprak Kala, experiencing the history of the Khorezm region.
+- Day 3: Take a day trip to see ancient fortresses like Ayaz Kala and the ruins at Toprak Kala, experiencing the history of the Khorezm region.

-• Best Time: April to June and September to October are the best months for pleasant weather and fewer tourists.
+- Best Time: April to June and September to October are the best months for pleasant weather and fewer tourists.

-• Travel Tips: Use local taxis or rent bicycles to navigate the compact city easily, and be mindful of cultural etiquettes.
+- Travel Tips: Use local taxis or rent bicycles to navigate the compact city easily, and be mindful of cultural etiquettes.

 Day 1: Discover the Old City of Itchan Kala

-Welcome to Day 1 of your Khiva itinerary 3 days, where you’ll delve into the mesmerizing charm of Itchan Kala, the Old City of Khiva.
+Welcome to Day 1 of your Khiva itinerary 3 days, where you'll delve into the mesmerizing charm of Itchan Kala, the Old City of Khiva.
 As you stroll through this UNESCO World Heritage site, you will find that each corner reveals a rich tapestry of history, architectural marvels, and vibrant culture.
-Itchan Kala is not just a place; it’s an experience that transports you back in time.
+Itchan Kala is not just a place; it's an experience that transports you back in time.
+Enclosed within towering mud-brick walls that stretch over 2 kilometers, the inner city contains more than 50 historic monuments and 250 traditional houses, making it one of the best-preserved examples of a Central Asian medieval city.

 Pro Tip: Early mornings or late afternoons are the best times to visit these landmarks to avoid the sweltering heat and enjoy softer lighting for photography.
+The golden hour light against the turquoise tiles creates spectacular photo opportunities you won't find anywhere else along the Silk Road.

 Post-lunch, make your way to the Kunya Ark Citadel.
 This fortress served as the residence for the Khiva rulers and grandeur is evident everywhere you look.
 Wander through its numerous chambers and learn about the rich history of the Khivan khans.
 The view from the citadel's wall is spectacular, providing a unique perspective of the maze-like streets of Itchan Kala.
+Don't miss the Throne Room (Kurinish-khana), where the khan once received guests and made judicial decisions, as well as the summer mosque with its beautifully painted ceiling.

 Your Day 1 Itinerary Overview

-Time Activity Notes
+| Time | Activity | Notes |

-9:00 AM – 10:30 AM Visit Mohammed Amin Khan Medressa Check out the rooftop for panoramic views
+| 9:00 AM – 10:30 AM | Visit Mohammed Amin Khan Medressa | Check out the rooftop for panoramic views |

-10:30 AM – 11:30 AM Explore Kalta Minor Minaret Perfect spot for stunning photographs
+| 10:30 AM – 11:30 AM | Explore Kalta Minor Minaret | Perfect spot for stunning photographs |

-11:30 AM – 1:00 PM Lunch at a local café Don’t miss trying authentic Plov
+| 11:30 AM – 1:00 PM | Lunch at a local cafe | Don't miss trying authentic Plov |

-1:00 PM – 3:00 PM Discover Kunya Ark Citadel Be prepared for an intriguing history
+| 1:00 PM – 3:00 PM | Discover Kunya Ark Citadel | Be prepared for an intriguing history |

 Ultimately, Day 1 of your Khiva itinerary 3 days sets a rich foundation for the adventures that lie ahead.
 Through exploring the historical gems nestled in the Old City, you will cultivate a deeper appreciation for Khiva's cultural heritage and prepare for more exciting discoveries in the days to come.
 So, strap on those walking shoes and embrace the allure of this ancient city!